jorgearango/llmapper/prompt-rdf.md

 - Consolidate redundant terms – for example, in an article about "Dunedin Symphony Orchestra," the phrase "Dunedin Symphony Orchestra" and "orchestra" likely mean the same thing; in that case, use "Dunedin Symphony Orchestra" to represent both
 - Simplify predicates — for example, "was established in" would be written as "established"
 - All concepts must have the same tense and number (singular or plural)
+- All labels must be either individual words or short phrases of no more than four words
 - Use U.S. English spelling

 Be comprehensive.
 Include as many concepts and relationships as possible from the input.
 But _only_ include material from the input.